Package 'propop'

 Description

 Users who do not have the required population data can use this convenience function to get the mandatory starting population for propop::propop() from the Federal Statistical Office (FSO).
-The function can also be used to obtain historical population records (e.g., for model performance evaluations).
+The function can also be used to obtain the population records for several years (e.g., for model performance evaluations).
+This function can be used to obtain data at various spatial levels (e.g., cantons, municipalities).
+The most recent data are usually about 6 to 18 months old.

-To get population data, you must use the spelling defined in the corresponding FSO table.
-For more details see vignette("prepare_data", package = "propop").
+To get the population data, you must use the spelling defined in the corresponding FSO table (STATTAB cube px-x-0102010000_101).
+Inspecting the column 'valueTexts' in the following package data may also help: data('stattab_pop_snap').

 Usage